 It’s time for another installation of Int’l Bloggers Club!!
 I hope you all enjoy reading about our different customs.
 Last month we focused on Valentine’s Day.
 With Easter right around the corner we’re focusing on our Easter traditions.
 Like many Americans, one of my family’s tradition is to have Easter egg hunts for the kids, and I still had yet to make some baskets for my kiddos, to collect all that yummy candy.
+In this post I’ll be sharing How to Make Wooden Bunny Easter Baskets.

 Many years ago my mom had an idea to make me and my siblings, bunny shaped Easter baskets.
 She drew up a design and took it to my grandpa, who used a bandsaw to cut out some wooden bunnies.
 He also cut little planks to form a basket.
 My my mom stained and painted them, and my dad helped put them together.
 This is my old Easter basket.
 Pretty awesome, right?!!
 I can’t believe it’s almost 30 years old!!
 Time flies!!